Agent Scott Boras hopes ex-Mariners CEO Kevin Mather’s comments bring changes to service-time issue

 Boras’ Mariners clients include Japanese pitcher Yusei Kikuchi and starting pitcher James Paxton, who signed a one-year, $8.5 million deal this month that was below his anticipated market value.
 Mather’s Rotary speech discussed then-ongoing Paxton negotiations and how he expected the pitcher to settle for less than his asking price.

 Boras wasn’t thrilled about negotiations being leaked and called Mather’s comments in general an “embarrassment” for the Mariners.
-But the one-time minor-leaguer said he has seen plenty of baseball executives that never played professionally “buy their way into the game, and then they have this thought process that is about an economic principle rather than the integrity of the game.”
+But the one-time minor-leaguer said he has seen plenty of baseball executives who never played professionally “buy their way into the game, and then they have this thought process that is about an economic principle rather than the integrity of the game.”

 Though Boras espoused more favorable views of Mariners principal owner John Stanton and general manager Jerry Dipoto, he said Mather being CEO and owning a stake in the team means he wasn’t simply an errant employee gone rogue.